 When a feedback mechanism is linked with a rewarding system, employees start to think about their possibilities.
 The successful events (some employee claiming a great prize) makes them feel like they can do it too.
 It opens possibilities, doors, and paths.

-Give your employees a competitive medium that constantly triggers their motivation and inspiration and you’ll have a proactive company that gets a lot of work done.
+Give your employees a competitive medium that constantly triggers their intrinsic motivation and inspiration and you’ll have a proactive company that gets a lot of work done.

 Transparency is a rare quality.
 Leaders are striving to find it in employees, while every employee seeks to find it in their leaders and managers.
 Without transparency, trust is a faraway concept.